dmlloyd/dmlloyd.github.io/_posts/2008-10-01-XNIO-1-1-0-CR1-Released.md

 * Consolidated the `IoFuture.Status` value `TIMED_OUT` into `WAITING` , since the two are synonymous anyway, which will simplify `IoFuture.Notifier` implementation among other things.

-* Added an abstract base class to allow implementation of one-line `IoFuture.Notifier` implementations.
+* Added an abstract base class to allow implementation of one\-line `IoFuture.Notifier` implementations.